PratimaGurav/global-warning/Readme.md

   - Once signed up the user will be receive latest updates about the website.

   ![The Sign Up](/assets/docs/Sign-up.png)

+### Future Enhancements

+  - Add blogs and live news for latest updates.
+  - Add information about upcoming events to spread awareness and raise funds for affected areas/regions.

 ## Technologies Used